 However, if cultural feminists, say, were taking account of the views of sex radical feminists in the way suggested by LeMoncheck, they would be attending to the “particularity” of their opponents only indirectly, since what is in contention is a sex radical feminist viewpoint.
 Behind the viewpoint lie real people, of course, and a concern about their well-being partly fuels the ultra-sympathy with which cultural feminists are urged to approach the viewpoint.
 (Needless to say, sex radical feminists need to manifest a similar ultra-sympathy toward the cultural feminist viewpoint.)

 At other places care-respect seems to apply directly to individual interactions.
 LeMoncheck speaks of sexual partners relating to each other “within the parameters of care and respect:” they value each other in their specificity, try to get inside each other’s worldview, seek to promote their partner’s sexual aims and care about their well-being.
 However, this treatment of individual relationships sounds too close to the personal and egalitarian sex favored by cultural feminists, where partners are equally affectionate, share intimacy, and more.
 The problem here lies in the fact that LeMoncheck has already told us to take seriously the wide variety of women’s choices about using their sexuality.
 Sharing intimacy is precisely what some women don’t want in a sexual encounter, and there’s nothing wrong with that.
-Moreover, neither a women nor her sexual partner may want the informational intrusion required to understand each other’s viewpoints and social locations.
+Moreover, neither a woman nor her sexual partner may want the informational intrusion required to understand each other’s viewpoints and social locations.
 Nor might they want to promote each other’s well-being beyond responding to very immediate space- and time-limited sexual initiatives.
 Jane doesn’t want to know that John is a Republican; that would turn her off totally!

 Moreover, mutuality of sexual desire doesn’t seem to be a necessary moral requirement either.
 Although LeMoncheck sees sex work as fraught with morally problematic components, she does not rule out commercial sex as an acceptable choice for women.
 She insists that feminist critics of sex work need to attend to its complexity and variety.
 And they need to credit the reasons women give for taking it up.
 Many sex workers “enjoy the money, flexibility, and independence” their work gives them.
 They are not unreasonable in responding to their feminist critics as self-righteous moralizers.
 They are not unreasonable in “[hearing only] contempt in patronizing comments [by feminists] to the effect that to save an otherwise wounded pride, sex workers simply do not want to confront the reality of their victimization.”